Overview

 Custom Properties

 You can set additional properties registered in the console.
-All custom property keys are strings, and values support String, Int, and Bool types.
+All custom property keys are strings, and values support String, Int, Double, and Bool types.

 // String values